-This option is not technically a defined methodology, but it’s definitely an important consideration.
+This option, first created by the UK government for IT projects in 1996, is not technically a defined methodology, but it’s definitely an important consideration.
 So, what is PMP?
 The acronym stands for Project Management Professional and is a certification offered through the Project Management Institute.
-Rather than an independent methodology, PMP sets the standard for project management for those who work with high-level projects and are more comfortable with traditional methodology outlined in the Project Management Body of Knowledge (PMBOK).
+Rather than an independent methodology, PMP sets the standard for project management for those who work with high-level projects and are more comfortable with traditional project management methodology as outlined in the Project Management Body of Knowledge (PMBOK).
 Although the PMBOK covers a few methodologies, most of the information is based on the Waterfall methodology.

-The Waterfall methodology is the oldest and most recognized option available, and its effectiveness has been proven many times over.
+Waterfall project management is the oldest and most recognized option available, and its effectiveness has been proven many times over.
 The structure requires following a universal outline and depends heavily on the initial requirements assessment.
 The outline used is as follows:

-This methodology is easily the most recognizable and is rigid in its construction.
-This will hold your team to a high standard of production but lacks the flexibility to allow room for error.
-The Waterfall methodology is best suited to smaller projects, those that require extensive documentation or those that have a clear understanding of unchanging requirements.
+This methodology is easily the most recognizable and is rigid in its construction, which is why Gantt charts are often used when implementing the Waterfall methodology.
+This will hold your team to a high standard of production but does not react well to unexpected project scope changes and lacks the flexibility to allow room for error.
+The Waterfall approach is best suited to smaller projects, those that require extensive documentation or those that have a clear understanding of unchanging requirements.

 - Service Delivery